If you are looking to improve customer service, generate more sales, and turn one-time buyers into loyal, repeat customers you’re in the right place.

 What you need to know before seeing results?

-The key lesson here is: there’s no one-size-fits-all solution.
+The key lesson here is: there’s no one-size-fits-all solution that’ll promote your Shopify store for you.
 Your choice will depend on several different factors.

 First of all, you need to know your customers, your audience, and your market in general.